Up in Smoke: Plot

 Pedro and Man pick up two hitchhiking women who convince them to perform at a Battle of the Bands contest at the Roxy Theatre.
 After narrowly avoiding arrest by a motorcycle cop who had gotten high off fumes from the “fiberweed” van, they arrive at the venue to find that most of the bands performing are being negatively received by the audience, which causes Man to freak out.
-One of the women gives Man what she believes is an "upper", but mistakenly gives him the wrong drugs.
+One of the women gives Man what she believes is an "upper", but mistakenly gives him the wrong drugs and leaves Man feeling weak.
 The duo's band, Alice Bowie, win over the audience, including the cops, who get stoned due to a large amount of marijuana smoke from the burning van being funneled into the venue.
 The pair win the contest and a recording contract.
+Outside, a defeated Stedenko is upset at the fact that he and his unit are stoned, and gives in to the munchies.

 The film concludes with Pedro and Man driving in the former's car and dreaming how their future career will pay off.
 Man then lights a small portion of hash and gives some to Pedro.
 However, it falls into his lap, causing him to panic and swerve the car while trying to put it out; Man attempts to put the hash out with his beer.
 During the scuffle, the car swerves down the road and smoke billows out the windows.